dadkakdead/MagicBox/README.md

 5. Download and open the report

 ### Adding new report ###
-1. After installation, open ntReport in your browser
+1. After installation, open MagicBox in your browser
 2. Click "Manage reports"
 3. From the administrator intefrace, click "Add report"
 4. Fill the form, save it
-5. On the server side, edit the *~/ntReport/webrequest/scripts/<report_key>_script.py*
+5. On the server side, edit the *~/MagicBox/webrequest/scripts/<report_key>_script.py*
 6. Reload the web application

 There is also a 5-minutes-long [video tutorial].